Not So Obvious

 Topics: 3-Safety Assurance

-Management of change in aviation SMS is a formal process for implementing system-level changes in aviation SMS programs.
+Management of change in aviation SMS is a formal process for facilitating changes in safety programs.
+In general, the change management process is evoked when larger, system-level changes are needed in the SMS.

 Site content provided by Northwest Data Solutions is meant for informational purposes only.
 Opinions presented here are not provided by any civil aviation authority or standards body.